Multiple sources of employment and/or pension income or state benefits

 If your service related income is less than your personal allowance then the balance can be used against your self-employment income and you will need to pay at least 20% tax on the balance as well as Class 2 and Class 4 NIC.

-You can find out more about self-employment and the self assessment system in the ‘self-employment section’ of our website.
-You can find out more about NIC in the “What National Insurance do I pay?” section of our website.
+You can find out more about self-employment and the Self Assessment system in the ‘self-employment section’ of our website.

-If you have a second employment HMRC will generally allocate your personal allowance to your main employment – normally the job which pays you the most money.
-The other job will then have a different PAYE code allocated to it; in most cases this will either be a BR or a D0 code.
+If you have two sources of PAYE income (for example, two employments or an employment and a pension), HMRC will generally allocate your personal allowance to your main source – normally the source which pays you the most money.
+The other source will then have a different PAYE code allocated to it; in most cases this will either be a BR or a D0 code.
 If it is BR then tax will be deducted at the basic rate of 20%.
 If it is D0, it means tax will be deducted at the higher rate of 40%.

 If you live in Scotland and are a Scottish taxpayer, different income tax rates and bands apply to your earned income.
 There is more information in our section on Scottish income tax.